 Do you find it difficult to stay organized?
-If you do, I assure you, you’re not alone.
-Many people find it difficult.
+Are you looking for some new tips on home organization?
+If you find it difficult, I assure you, you’re not alone.
 Having a full, busy life can make it challenging.
 Once a space gets disorganized and cluttered, it can easily spiral and get out of control, making it more difficult to deal with.
 Clutter and disorganization attract more clutter and disorganization, and then the resistance builds up.

-I hope this will shed light on your situation, and bring you some inspiration and peace of mind.
+I hope pointing out what makes organization difficult along with these organizing tips will shed light on your situation, and bring inspiration, motivation and peace of mind.

 1. In case it’s not obvious, clutter is often the root of disorganization.

 Clutter is anything that’s unloved, unused and unorganized.
 It can also be things that you love and find useful if there’s too much in the space.
 A space can only hold so many things before the energy in the space gets stagnant.
 Too many things in a space will make it difficult to stay organized.